Special Needs Resource Directory: Embracing Children with Special Needs in our Catholic Schools and Parish Religious Education Programs

 Those in areas of authority in parishes have a unique responsibility to minister to all and to assist all people in their faith development.
 These general suggestions are an approach to ministering to person with disabilities.
 The individual faith community may develop approaches that reflect the uniqueness of their congregation.

-Moving from Inviting to Inclusion to Integration
+Moving from Inviting to Integration

 Many people believe that “inclusion” is the goal that churches should be achieving.
 This piece challenges that theory and urges us to consider “integration” as the goal!
 Ironically, the original U.S. Bishops’ Statement on Disabilities (1978) used the word “integrate” before the word “inclusion” became the norm.